EmreUral/Emre-Ural/README.md

 ## I'm a Data Scientist and Python Developer!
 -  I am currently working on Python and Data Science.
 I share my work on Kaggle.
--  I’m currently learning HTML, CSS and JAVASCRİPT.
+-  I’m currently learning HTML, CSS and JAVASCRIPT.
 -  I am interested in data science related works in general and my studies will be in this field.

 <br />